 VRS Phone for the Deaf – Video Relay Service (VRS) allows deaf, hard of hearing, or speech-disabled persons to place and receive phone calls using American Sign Language (ASL).

-Wireless Internet – Free access is available for wireless devices.
-Look for “Plymouth Library” in the network listing.
+Wi-Fi – Free, high-speed, Wireless Internet access is available.
+Look for “Plymouth Library” in your network listing.